dandelion/dandelion-samples/datatables/datatables-jsp-basics/README.md

 A sample which shows the basics of Dandelion-Datatables: feature enablement, sorting, filtering, paging and more.
 See the full list below.

-## Technical stack
+## Technology stack

  - JSP
- - JSTL 1.2
  - Apache Tiles 2.2.2
- - Dandelion-Datatables 1.10.0
+ - Dandelion-Datatables 0.10.0
- - Spring 3.2.5.RELEASE
+ - Spring 3.2.7.RELEASE

 ## Features

- - Data source type: DOM
+ - __Data source type__: DOM
  - Feature enablement
  - Sorting
  - Filtering